A SPITFIRE FOR EVERYONE

 Easy Battery Access

-There's plenty of room in here for 3s LiPo batteries up to a 2200 (which is the recommended size for this model).
+There’s plenty of room in the battery compartment for a 3s LiPo battery up to a 2200 (which is the recommended size for this model).

-To do away with complex, fragile retracts, the Balsa Basics Spitfire is a belly lander meaning you can launch and land in a variety of flying fields.
-A quick underarm hand launch and you're up in the air with landings over grass in a field or park a cinch.
+To do away with complex and fragile retracts, the Balsa Basics Spitfire is a belly lander.
+A quick underarm launch and you’re up in the air with landings over grass in a field or park a cinch.

 - Laser cut components (including 2x ply sheets, balsa sheets, balsa strip wood sheet, and thin ply sheet with control horns)